 In bar events, things often don’t go as planned.
 There are usually high chances of situations running out of control.
 From accidents involving tripping and falling to all open-out brawls, the situation calls for the need to be vigilant.
 During these escalations, a DJ can lose equipment worth a lot either by destruction or when a reveler decides just to steal in the middle of the commotion.
 A DJ might not be spared of bodily harm as well.
 Some of the risks during karaoke, trivia, and bar events have been highlighted below.

 Top 7 Liability Risks Every Freelance DJ Should Avoid During Events

 Freelance deejaying in karaoke, trivia, and bar events often comes with denied or underpayments.
 Moreover, going by hype and energy displayed during performances it is almost impossible to rule out accidents and mere commotions.
 The following factors may pose liability risks if not well checked.
 In this section, we’ll also explain some preventive measures to help you avoid falling victim to these liability risks.

 1. Loosely/low hanging wires

 When setting up equipment, some wires may run through the audience.
-Additional requirements like more lighting, sound or fog machine bring in more cables.
-The risk, however, is that a reveler may stumble upon a loose wire and fall, injuring self or people around.
+Additional requirements like more lighting, sound, or fog machines bring in more cables.
+The risk, however, is that a reveler may stumble upon a loose wire and fall, injuring oneself or the people around.
 Even worse, damaging the equipment.
 Caution should, therefore, be exercised during the set-up.
 All loose wires should be tacked or pinned on surfaces rather than left hanging out.